thomasprost/akinoyusei.com/content/works/taiwanplus-beseen/index.md

 ### Client & Needs

 Taiwan+ (TaiwanPlus) is a free English-language streaming service that aims to deliver information, news, and videos that showcase what’s happening in Taiwan and examine world events that affect the nation.
-They needed a microsite to showcase the beseen instagram campaign and their community insights.
+They needed a microsite to showcase the beseenweek instagram campaign and their community insights.

 ### Challenges